Exploring Sensations in our body from a therapist in Madison

 Happy Meditating!

-I had the honor of interviewing local physical therapist, Jessica Dufault from Mindful Motion Physical Therapy to learn more about how she helps postpartum care in Madison.
+I had the honor of interviewing a therapist in Madison, Jessica Dufault from Mindful Motion Physical Therapy to learn more about how she helps postpartum care in Madison.
 She specializes in pelvic floor and women’s wellness.
 She is an excellent resource for women in the pre/postnatal stage and also works with women that have experienced a pregnancy loss.

 Julie: Hello Jessica,